parker-group/SDEtool/README.md

 ## ⚡ Quickstart

-Just want to get some points and SDEs on a plot in R. Get started with this, no data needed:
+Just want to get some points and SDEs on a plot in R?
+Get started with this, no data needed:

 ```r
 # Step 1: Load functions